bradparks/Jigsawx/README.md

 =======

 Jigsaw game framework written in Haxe for cross platform use.

-( Java, Flash, JS, C++ )
+Java ( static image )
+Flash ( progressive video and webcam versions )
+JS ( video can be used but setup with static image ) Openfl ( c++/neko : android, desktop, ios, tizen etc..., setup for static image )

-The Haxe 2 version can be found on googlecode and supports js, flash, NME ( c++ ) target examples. http://code.google.com/p/jigsawx/
+old Haxe 2 version can be found on googlecode with links to the old examples. http://code.google.com/p/jigsawx/

-This github version here has been updated to Haxe 3 but currently only Java and JS versions.